rrooggiieerr/xyscreens.py/README.md

 ### Testing all commands

-To test the supported commands of a projector screens you can test each command from `0x00` to `0xFF` and see how the device responds.
+To test the supported commands of a projector screen you can test each command from `0x00` to `0xFF` and see how the device responds.

 `python3 -m xyscreens <URL> <address> test_commands`